PritviGX/mcb_assessment_soft_engineer/README.md

 | `6.GET_SUPPLIER_ORDER_SUMMARY` | Lists suppliers with their total orders |

 ## **View SQL files and OUTPUT PDF**
-- Download and extract MCB SQL Assessment
+- Download and extract ZIP file MCB SQL Assessment_ Pritvi Gopee
 - Go to Answers where you will find the scripts and PDF doc with tools used and outputs